thoughtbot/ruby-science/release/ruby-science-sample.md

 <% end -%>
 ```

-Move the submit button text into the locales file.
+Move the submit button text into the locales file:

 ```
 # config/locales/en.yml